CJones770/tractography-pipeline-restore/Pipeline/README.txt

 [you may need superuser/root priveleges to perform docker commands in general, and restarting the daemon will likely interrupt active processes in other containers if not kill them entirely]
 ** The above steps were pulled from the official Nvidia website at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker **

+3)
-3) PULLING THE PIPELINE'S DOCKER IMAGE FROM DOCKERHUB:
+PULLING THE PIPELINE'S DOCKER IMAGE FROM DOCKERHUB:
-The necessary docker image to run this pipeline can be pulled from docker hub by calling $ sudo docker pull jonescorey/dwi-pipeline
+The docker image of this pipeline can be pulled from docker hub by calling $ sudo docker pull jonescorey/dwi-pipeline

-This pipeline is designed to run in a docker container that mounts a subject directory and an output directory from the host machine as volumes in the container.
+This pipeline is designed to run in a docker container that mounts a subject directory and an output directory to the container from the host machine as volumes.

+4)
-4) RUNNING DOCKER CONTAINER AND MOUNTING LOCAL FILES TO IT:
+RUNNING DOCKER CONTAINER AND MOUNTING LOCAL FILES TO IT:

-** NOTE: it is important to not include any additional forward slashes in the following steps AND ** YOU SHOULD NOT MOUNT OR USE "/" OR ANY OTHER RESTRICTED DIRECTORIES AS INPUT OR OUTPUT DIRECTORIES UNLESS YOU KNOW WHAT YOU ARE DOING AND HAVE ACCESS TO THEM **
+** NOTE: it is important to not include any additional forward slashes in the following steps AND ** YOU SHOULD NOT MOUNT OR USE "/" OR ANY OTHER RESTRICTED DIRECTORIES AS INPUT OR OUTPUT DIRECTORIES UNLESS YOU KNOW WHAT YOU ARE DOING AND CAN ACCESS THEM **

 File mounting is performed while calling 'docker run' on the docker image e.g., If the image is tagged "dwi-pipeline:latest", one may mount their directories by running the following command:

-docker run -it --rm --runtime=nvidia -v /Path/to/local_Subject_Data:/Path/toSubjData/inContainer -v /Path/to/local_OutputFolder:/Outputs --name choose_name_for_container jonescorey/dwi-pipeline:latest
+docker run -it --rm --runtime=nvidia -v /Path/to/local_Subject_Directory:/Container/SubjDir -v /Path/to/local_OutputFolder:/Container/Outputs --name container_name jonescorey/dwi-pipeline:latest

-where the -it option runs the container in an interactive terminal, --rm declares the container shall be removed when stopped, runtime=nvidia enables the CUDA container runtime, -v specifies each volume to be mounted from the host machine to the container, the name of the container is arbitrary, and the final input is the image name with its tag i.e., jonescorey/dwi-pipeline:latest or equivalent that is stored on the host machine.
+where the -it option runs the container in an interactive terminal, --rm declares the container shall be removed when stopped, runtime=nvidia enables the CUDA container runtime, -v specifies each volume to be mounted from the host machine to the container, the name of the container is arbitrary, and the final input is the image name with its tag i.e., jonescorey/dwi-pipeline:latest or equivalent that is stored on the host machine; This is the image that the container will be built with.

+5)
-5) PIPELINE RUNNER SCRIPTS: [READ IN FULL BEFORE DECIDING WHICH SCRIPT IS BEST SUITED FOR YOU] To run the pipeline in full one must call the 'long_Runner.sh' or 'mini_Runner.sh' script located in the Pipeline's bin, which exists in the container path /opt/Pipeline/Pipeline/Pipeline/bin/ ; i.e., once in the container's interactive terminal, one must navigate to the directory with $ cd /opt/Pipeline/Pipeline/Pipeline/bin/ ; then run $ ./long_Runner.sh (or mini_Runner.sh) with the following inputs:
+PIPELINE RUNNER SCRIPTS: [READ IN FULL BEFORE DECIDING WHICH SCRIPT IS BEST SUITED FOR YOU] To run the pipeline in full one must call the 'long_Runner.sh' script located in the Pipeline's bin, which exists in the container path /opt/Pipeline/Pipeline/Pipeline/bin/ ; i.e., once in the container's interactive terminal, one must navigate to the directory with $ cd /opt/Pipeline/Pipeline/Pipeline/bin/ ; then run $ ./long_Runner.sh with the following arguments:

-/Path/toSubjData/inContainer /Outputs /Path/to/CurrentMount 102400 [or other integer representing the amount of space in MB to leave open on the disk after running the pipeline]
+/Container/SubjDir /Container/Outputs /Path/to/CurrentMount 102400 [or other integer representing the amount of space in MB to leave open on the disk after running the pipeline]

 working examples of this syntax from building the docker container to executing the main run script are below:

-1: #Run the container, mount your subject and output directories, name the container, and choose the appropriate image:tag to build it from [same as what is described in step 4] sudo docker run -it --rm --runtime=nvidia -v /home/corey/P_samples:/SubjDir -v /home/corey/pipeline-test-outputs/TO:/TO --name dwi-pipeline jonescorey/dwi-pipeline:experimental
+1: #Run the container, mount your subject and output directories, name the container, and choose the appropriate image:tag to build it with [same as described in step 4] sudo docker run -it --rm --runtime=nvidia -v /home/corey/P_samples:/SubjDir -v /home/corey/pipeline-test-outputs/TO:/TO --name dwi-pipeline jonescorey/dwi-pipeline:latest

-2: #change directories to access the pipeline's scripts cd /opt/Pipeline/Pipeline/Pipeline/bin
+2: #change directories to access the pipeline's scripts* cd /opt/Pipeline/Pipeline/Pipeline/bin

-3: #Run a runner script of your choice: long_Runner.sh mini_Runner.sh runner_NoTract.sh or short_Runner.sh; or if you want to run for a select range of subjects e.g., 1-10 or just a specific subject use one of the following: spec_longRunner.sh spec_short_RunnerL.sh spec_NoTract_RunnerL.sh (see the section preceding References for their descriptions) The syntax for the first 4 specified scripts is:
+3: #Run a runner script of your choice: long_Runner.sh , shortRunnerL.sh , NoTract_RunnerL.sh  ; if you want to run for a select range of subjects e.g., 1-10 or just a specific subject use one of the following: spec_longRunner.sh spec_short_RunnerL.sh spec_NoTract_RunnerL.sh (see section 7 for complete list) The syntax for the first 4 specified scripts i.e., running all subjects in /SubjDir is:

 ./long_Runner.sh /SubjDir /TO /MountName/For/DiskSpaceCheck 102400 [where 102400 is an exemplary minimum pad one may specify in MBs to remain open on the disk after the pipeline runs]

-To ensure the specified disk is not overloaded by this process, one should specify no integer that is less than 0, and should consider using at least 10240 to leave at least 10GB of space; this is especially true if the disk is shared.
+To ensure the specified disk is NOT overloaded by this process, one should specify NO integer that is less than 0, and one should consider using at least >= 10240(0) to leave at least 10(0)GB of space; this is especially true if the disk is shared.
 Use your own discretion to choose a pad based on the amount of space you have available and the amount of space you might expect others to need.

+6)
-6) DESCRIBING INPUT AND OUTPUT PATHS:
+DESCRIBING INPUT AND OUTPUT PATHS:
 If all is properly setup, these 3 commands should initiate the pipeline.
 This will run over each subject in the specified directory.
 The outputs of pipeline stages 1 through 4 will be stored in the directories /TO/sub_##/1o/ - /TO/sub_##/4o/ (short for Test Outputs 1 - 4), and tractography data will be stored in /TO/sub_##/Xo/ .

-**It is crucial that input data in /SubjDir/ are named and stored appropriately i.e., with the form and path specified as follows:
+***It is crucial that input data in /SubjDir/ are named and stored appropriately i.e., with the form and path specified as follows:
 /SubjDir/sub_##/dwi/sub-##_acq-dir107_AP_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bval , and /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bvec , and /SubjDir/sub_##/anat/sub-##_T1w.nii.gz which should be the default bids format path and file name specification;
 Where /SubjDir is an arbitrarily named subject directory and ## is a 2 digit number specifying the subject ID.
-The subject directory should contain subject directories start at 01 [i.e., sub_01] and increase incrementally [sub_02 , sub_03 ,...].
-AP refers to the Anterior Posterior principal encoding direction and PA to its reverse; the bval and bvec files are sourced from the posterior-anterior encoding direction in this pipeline (but theoretically can be sourced from either).
+The subject directory should contain subject directories starting at 01 [i.e., sub_01] and increase incrementally [sub_02 , sub_03 ,...].
+These directories should contain the above listed files/data .***

+AP refers to the Anterior Posterior principal encoding direction and PA to its reverse; *the bval and bvec files are sourced from the posterior-anterior encoding direction in this pipeline* (but theoretically can be sourced from either).
-*This pipeline does not handle data that have been collected in the RL-LR reverse phase encoding acquisition regime*
+*The current version of this pipeline does not handle data that have been acquired in the RL-LR reverse phase encoding acquisition regime*
+*In future versions one may be able to select either AP-PA or LR-RL and run subject groups in batches accordingly*

+7)
-7) CALLING THE PIPELINE TO RUN OVER A SPECIFIED RANGE OF SUBJECTS The user can specify an arbitrary range of subjects to run the pipeline over by using the spec_* runners i.e., (spec_longRunner.sh , spec_short_RunnerL.sh or spec_NoTract_RunnerL.sh) with the same arguments as seen above with the addition of two arguments at the end, the first being the first subject number in the desired range and the second being the last.
+CALLING THE PIPELINE TO RUN OVER A SPECIFIED RANGE OF SUBJECTS The user can specify an arbitrary range of subjects to run the pipeline over by using the spec_* runners i.e., (spec_longRunner.sh , spec_short_RunnerL.sh or spec_NoTract_RunnerL.sh) with the same arguments as seen above with the addition of two arguments at the end, the first being the first subject number in the desired range and the second being the last.
 Examples are given below:

 ./spec_longRunner.sh /SubjDir /TO /Mount 0 1 10 ; which will run the pipeline for subjects 1 through 10 storing their outputs in /TO/sub_##/* .
 To run one subject only one can specify the following: